As seen in:

 Cover letter margins are 1”.
 That’s the universal business letter margin standard.
 Some experts say to tighten margins on a cover letter to fit your text on one page.
 That’s wrong.
 If your cover letter doesn’t fit one page with 1” margins, it’s too long.

 Pro Tip: Does your cover letter spacing look unbalanced?
 According to PARWCC, you can tweak the line spacing a bit to even up the layout.

 Wondering exactly what your cover letter should look like?
-See our guide: What Does a Good Cover Letter Look Like in 2019?
+See our guide: What Does a Good Cover Letter Look Like?
 Format & Layout Tips

 Snail Mail Cover Letter Spacing Sample [Copy-Paste]